jessawright/CBES_JS_Quiz/README.md

  - A. Items that cost nothing (Eggs) don't display as "FREE!"
  - B. Dates are not displayed as MM-DD-YYYY (single digit months do not get a leading zero).
  - C. The average cost of the items in the grocery list is not displayed.
- - I ... don't know what exception logging is.
-I don't know if that is happening, yet.

 3 - Issue fixes are noted in the code with comments.
+I tried to make them easy to read.

+4 - The variable groceryCount still works, despite being declared in the last line of app.get because it is hoisted.
+When Javascript compiles, function and variable declarations go to the top (are hoisted to the top) of their respective scopes, and things proceed chronologically from there.
+It makes no functional difference where groceryCount is declared as long as it is in the the same scope.